 Please note: As per Prestige’s standard terms and conditions, Guests may cancel their booking at any moment in time.
 However, the Guest will then always forfeit the Cancellation Fee that is applicable at that point in time, which fee increases as the cancellation date gets closer to the booking’s arrival date.
 For any overpaid amounts beyond the Cancellation Fee, Guests first and foremost maintain their rights to receive a (partial) cash “Refund” as per agreement.
 In such a case, Guests will unquestionably receive the rightful amount refunded in cash (e.g., when the applicable Cancellation Fee is less than the total paid amounts at the moment of requesting cancellation).
 So, please know that the below “Rebate Value” options are offered in relation to only the inevitably applicable Cancellation Fee in accordance with Prestige’s standard terms and conditions (or in accordance with any non-standard, temporarily valid policy).

 For cases related to the coronavirus threat, Guests can rest assured that their paid amounts for future bookings are protected.
-In the event, a Guest has to cancel a reservation for any reason related to the coronavirus threat – besides issuing to Guest any rightful partial cash refund as per agreement – as delineated in the following paragraphs Prestige’s Rebate Policy mitigates (i.e. grants a rebate value on) the otherwise forfeited cancellation fee that is applicable on such cancelled reservation.
-Note: The rebate value is a credit value that can be used as the same value payment on a future re-booking of the same accommodation.
+In the event a Guest has to cancel a reservation for any reason related to the coronavirus threat, then – besides issuing to the Guest any rightful partial cash refund as per agreement – as delineated in the following paragraphs Prestige’s Rebate Policy mitigates (i.e. grants a rebate value on) the otherwise forfeited cancellation fee that is applicable on such cancelled reservation.
+Note: The rebate value is a credit value (or ‘digital voucher’) that can be used as a same value payment on a future re-booking of the same accommodation.
 Whenever a national or international advisory on travel to Aruba is newly imposed, or an existing advisory is retracted, this Rebate Policy will be adjusted or updated accordingly.

 100% rebate values: Prestige hereby guarantees its (already booked and potential) future guests that if any of the following cases matches the guest’s reason to cancel his/her booking, namely